Funkabwehr

-Funkabwehr, or Radio Defense Corps was a radio counterintelligence organization created in 1940 by Hans Kopp of the German Nazi Party High Command during World War II.
-It acted as the principal organization for radio Counterintelligence, i.e. for the monitoring of illicit broadcasts.
-The formal name of the organization was the Funkabwehr des Oberkommandos der Wehrmacht (Oberkommando der Wehrmacht, Wehrmachtnachrichtenverbindungen, Funküberwachung) (OKW/WNV/FU).
-Its most notable breakthrough occurred on 26 June 1941, when tracing teams at the Funkabwehr station at Zelenogradsk made the discovery of the Rote Kapelle, the anti-Nazi resistance movement in Berlin and two Soviet espionage rings operating in German-occupied Europe and Switzerland during World War II.
+The Funkabwehr, "Radio Defence Corps," was a radio counterintelligence organisation created in 1940 by Hans Kopp of the Armed Forces High Command during World War II.
+It was the principal body for the monitoring of illicit broadcasts.
+Its formal name was Funkabwehr des Oberkommandos der Wehrmacht (Oberkommando der Wehrmacht, Wehrmachtnachrichtenverbindungen, Funküberwachung) (OKW/WNV/FU).
+Its most notable breakthrough occurred on 26 June 1941, when tracing teams at the Funkabwehr station at Zelenogradsk discovered the Rote Kapelle, an anti-Nazi resistance movement in Berlin, and two Soviet espionage rings operating in German-occupied Europe and Switzerland during World War II.
 The Funkabwehr was dissolved on 30 April 1945.

 History

 Purpose

-The Radio Defense Corps of the OKW was given the task of picking up and locating by Direction finding (DF) transmitters of secret agents, and other clandestine 'underground' transmitters.
+The Radio Defence Corps of the OKW was given the task of picking up and locating by Direction finding (DF) transmitters of secret agents and other clandestine 'underground' transmitters.
 An underground transmitter was the secret radio station established in enemy-occupied territory.
 Such a station was charged with passing back to its control station, information of a military, political, or war-industrial nature obtained through espionage.
 This facilitates the carrying out of pick-up missions.
 Underground stations also pass traffic relative to the administration and supply of secret organisations and resistance groups.
 An underground transmitter is usually one of several belonging to a more or less large espionage organisation.

 The moment a clandestine transmitter sends treasonable traffic, it becomes an underground station.
-A method of discovering a secret agent and clandestine traffic according to radio intercept procedure, and fishing it out of the mass of regular traffic was only possible when every intercept operator, or at least every analysis station, had access to the full spectrum table of all known radio traffic.
+A method of discovering a secret agent and clandestine traffic, according to radio intercept procedure, and fishing it out of the mass of regular traffic was only possible when every intercept operator, or at least every analysis station, had access to the full spectrum table of all known radio traffic.

-It was the duty of the Radio Defense Corps to build up this spectrum table of recognised traffic, by working it out by all the organisations concerned.
-When all unaccounted traffic had been DF'd, the underground station was exposed.
+It was the duty of the Radio Defence Corps to build up this spectrum table of recognised traffic, by working it out by all the organisations concerned.
+When all unaccounted traffic had been DFd, the underground station was exposed.
 The DF of underground and clandestine transmitters had to be accurate enough so that, on the basis of the bearings alone, the station was located and destroyed.
 By DF and Radio Intelligence, it could be determined what espionage cover-organisation each transmitter belonged to.
 By deciphering intercepted traffic of a given station before its extirpation, the following actions are undertaken by units of the Funkabwehr.